 What typically comes to mind when you think about marketing investments?
 Events, collateral, email programs, press releases, and website presence are among the most commonly used tactics.
 While blogging has gained traction in many industries, the communications space seems to be lagging behind, representing a huge opportunity for businesses to get ahead of their competition.

 Before you begin a blogging strategy, make a list of top keywords.
 These words and phrases should be directly associated to your company or services.
 (Hint: consider how your target customers typically search for your product or services online).
 Before you start writing, remember the ultimate goal.
 Your blog posts should aim to invite your prospects in, build trust, and establish your business as an expert in the industry.
 If you are struggling to come up with strategic topics, brainstorm a list of common questions from clients and prospects then answer these questions in an in-depth (yet digestible) blog post.

 Now that you have your downloadable thought leadership content, educational blog posts, and list of keywords in place, it’s time to make marketing investments in your social channels.
 It’s time to face the music – Twitter, LinkedIn, and Facebook are not just for millennials anymore.
 Companies that out-perform their competition are building their brand awareness through these mediums.
 Don’t think that social media outlets have a strong ROI?
 You’re wrong.
 These popular social media platforms can drastically boost your SEO.
 By linking Twitter, LinkedIn, and Facebook posts back to your website, you can improve your search engine ranking and ultimately drive revenue growth.

 With 70% of sales happening before the prospect reaches out to your business, it’s more important than ever to be on the first page of their Google search.
 Social channels are a fantastic way to build your brand personality, attract new buyers to your website, and improve SEO.

 Want more business growth tips?
-Sign up for our monthly newsletter to receive smart resources delivered, straight to your inbox.
+Check out our Rev.io resources to read blogs and sign up for our monthly newsletter to receive smart resources delivered, straight to your inbox.